nesfit/ICS/Lectures/Lecture_02/Lecture.md

 * It is a safety mechanism that unifies *read* and *write* operations
 * Hides *implementation details*
 * Typically used to check values, do validation, ensure consistency...
+* C# 14: field-backed properties allow access to the compiler-generated backing field via `field` inside accessors
+* C# 13: partial properties and indexers are allowed in `partial` types

 +++
 #### Read-only and Write-only Properties